mohitkumarr373/Lohum-Assignment/README.md

-# LOHUM Summer Intern Problem Statement — Battery Analysis
+# LOHUM Problem Statement — Battery Analysis

 This repository implements the full pipeline for the LOHUM Summer Intern assignment: